StrongKey/fido2/sampleapps/iOS/StrongKeyFIDODemo/README.md

 ## Getting Started

-You will need a paid Apple Developer account to make use of the Passkey APIs
+You will need a paid Apple Developer account to make use of the Passkey APIs.
- 1. Clone or download the source code
+ 1. Clone or download the source code.
  2. Make sure that your iPhone/iPad/macOS or Simulator has FaceID/TouchID enrolled.
  3. Turn on Syncing Platform Authenticator option for iPhones and iPads. `Settings -> Developer -> Syncing Platform Authenticator`
  4. Build and Run on the target device.